ZPump/zPump/Audit/REMAINING_ISSUES.md

 ## Notes

-- ✅ All CRITICAL and HIGH severity issues have been resolved
+- ⚠️ Newly reported CRITICAL and HIGH issues require remediation
-- ⚠️ 1 MEDIUM and 2 LOW severity issues found in latest audit (2025-01-26)
+- ⚠️ Medium/low findings from 2025-01-26 remain mitigated or BY DESIGN as documented
 - ✅ The root computation mismatch is BY DESIGN and documented as an intentional optimization
-- ✅ The system is production-ready from a security perspective
-- ✅ All previous fixes have been tested and verified with the full test suite
+- ✅ Previous fixes remain in place; run the full test suite after applying new remediations

 ## Latest Audit Findings (2025-01-26)